Introduction:

 The WCHPC usually meets the second Saturday of the month 10 months out of the year at 8:30 a.m. in the recently remodeled County Annex or the Old Winneshiek County Jail.
 This date and time may change, and the Commission traditionally does not meet in July or December.

-- 2020 WCHPC Membership
+- WCHPC Application Form

-24 Reasons Why Historic Preservation is Good for Your Community
+- Booklet: 24 Reasons Why Historic Preservation is Good for Your Community